HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

 The TTFB performance for HTTP/3 compared to previous HTTP protocol versions varies by CDN provider, with Amazon CloudFront and Fastly both showing improved TTFB latency.
-A reminder to the reader that these are not uniform tests across CDNs and website owners should perform their own controlled performance testing.
+Note that these are not uniform tests across CDNs and website owners should perform their own controlled performance testing.

 ### Alt-Svc Header